 - By 2020, the coverage gap will be closed, meaning there will be no more “donut hole,” and you will only pay 25% of the costs of your drugs until you reach the yearly out-of-pocket spending limit.

 Throughout this time, you will get continuous Medicare Part D coverage for your prescription drugs as long as you are on a prescription drug plan.

-If you would like more information on the one-time rebate check, feel free to check out this brochure or call 1-800-MEDICARE.
+If you would like more information on the one-time rebate check, feel free to call 1-800-MEDICARE.
 (Please note that you do not need to do anything to receive this rebate check and should not provide any personal information such as Medicare, Social Security or bank account numbers to anyone calling about the rebate.)